 During winter season Trashichhoe Dzong closes by 5:30pm for tourist although the opening time remains the same.

-Visitors need to walk for 45 minutes to reach Trashichhoe Dzong from the main city of Thimpu.
-The distance between Thimpu to Trashichhoe Dzong is 5 km.
+Visitors need to walk for 45 minutes to reach Trashichhoe Dzong from the main city of Thimphu.
+The distance between Thimphu to Trashichhoe Dzong is 5 km.

-To visit Trashichhoe Dzong Bhutan Holidays offers tailor made package tour to stay at Thimpu at affordable price.
+To visit Trashichhoe Dzong Bhutan Holidays offers tailor made package tour to stay at Thimphu at affordable price.

-There are various hotels and resorts available in Thimpu from budget to deluxe level.
+There are various hotels and resorts available in Thimphu from budget to deluxe level.
 Bhutan Holidays is happy to offer Hotel booking assistance to tourists, travellers and visitors.